smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 - Mistakes mental illness for authenticity (paranoia isn't truth)
 - Values shock over communication (edge for edge's sake)

-[80-20 Human in the Loop community](https://github.com/80-20-Human-In-The-Loop/Community/tree/main) constitution uses strategic profanity to maintain friction against corporate smoothness.
-Each "fuck" is a small speed bump that makes readers pause and think.
-But we're not trying to hurt people; we're trying to keep people awake.

 ## VI.
 Beyond the Political Theater

 ### The Choice Beyond Politics

 Every open source community faces this choice, but it's not a political choice - it's a human one.

-Choose progressive corporate speak and you'll get diversity statements nobody reads, codes of conduct that protect predators who master the language, and communities where everyone implies inclusion while practicing exclusion.

-Choose conservative corporate speak and you'll get governance hierarchies nobody understands, "professional standards" that exclude anyone different, and communities where everyone performs while everything stagnates.
+Corporate speak fails everyone through performance rather than practice.
+Progressive institutions often perform diversity through elaborate language protocols while actual inclusion remains absent - creating unreadable documents that fail to address real problems.
+Conservative institutions perform stability through "professional standards" that exclude anyone who doesn't already hold power.

+The tragedy is that genuine progressive values (actual inclusion, real diversity) get buried under progressive theater.
+The same way conservative claims about "merit" get buried under the maintainence of current power structures.
+Both sides have goals - inclusion, tradition - but corporate speak turns these goals into performances that achieve neither.

-Choose authentic language and both sides will hate you.
-Progressives will call you harmful.
-Conservatives will call you unprofessional.
-But you'll have real conversations about real problems.
-Your community will include the neurodivergent person who needs clarity, the non-native speaker who needs directness, AND the human who just needs to know what the fuck is actually happening.
+Choose authentic language and you'll frustrate both the performers.
+Progressive theater will call you harmful (while ignoring actual harm).
+Conservative theater will call you unprofessional (while protecting incompetence).
+But you'll have real conversations including the neurodivergent person who needs clarity, the non-native speaker who needs directness, and humans who need to know what the fuck is happening.

-### Beyond the Political Binary
+### Beyond the Binary

 We're not advocating for a centrist position - centrism just combines both forms of dishonesty.
 We're advocating for a position outside the traditional spectrum: human authenticity in service of human flourishing.